Shoe Carnival, Inc. (SCVL) CEO Cliff Sifford on Q1 2020 Results - Earnings Call Transcript

 Sam Poser

 I am well.
 How are you?
 Good to talk to you guys.
 All right.
-So I'll get right to it.
+So let me get right to it.
 How much of your business -- I mean, it's great.
 Your digital was up 160%, is up over, was it month-to-date up over 500% is what you said, I believe?

 Mark Worden